-Because occupations involving physical labor dominate the local economy, Dexter is generally considered to be a blue-collar town.
-38.61% of the Dexter workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dexter is a blue-collar town, with 38.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dexter is a town of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Dexter who work in personal care services (27.72%), maintenance occupations (11.88%), and farm management occupations (9.16%).

 Overall, Dexter’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.